foggynight/loc/README.md

 ## Description

-Print various counts read from standard input:
+Print various counts read from files or standard input:
 - `loc`: Lines of code (number of newline characters)
 - `sloc`: Significant lines of code (number of non-empty lines)
 - `bytes`: Size in bytes (number of characters)